ibm-cloud-docs/account/faqs-account.md

 Your account might be deactivated for the following reasons:

-* For trial accounts, the trial period ended.
-To reactivate your account, log in to your account and upgrade it to a Pay-As-You-Go account.
+* For trial accounts and education trial accounts, the trial period ended over 30 days ago.
+When a trial expires, the account and associated data is deleted 30 days after the expiration date.
+The data cannot be recovered.
+To reactivate your account, log in to your account and [upgrade](/docs/account?topic=account-upgrading-account) it to a Pay-As-You-Go account.
+* An authorized user closed the Lite account.
-* An authorized user canceled the account.
+* An authorized user [closed](/docs/account?topic=account-accountfaqs#cancelaccount) the Pay-As-You-Go or Subscription account.
+* Non-payment.
+To reactivate your account, contact [Support](https://watson.service-now.com/x_ibmwc_open_case_app.do#!/create){: external} to make payment arrangements.
+* Accounts might be deactivated after 60 days for inactivity.
+* If you recently placed a subscription order and did not apply the feature code for the subscription, your account might be deactivated.
+Contact {site.data.keyword.cloud_notm}} Sales{: external} for your subscription information.
+* If you are missing account information when you attempt to upgrade your account to a Pay-As-You-Go account and request that you are billed in a currency other than US Dollars, your account may be deactivated.
+Contact [{site.data.keyword.cloud_notm}} Support] (https://watson.service-now.com/x_ibmwc_open_case_app.do#!/create){: external} to provide the missing information.
+* Account information cannot be verified.
+If the information is not provided or the information cannot be validated, your account might be deactivated.
-* The account is suspended.
-At the discretion of {{site.data.keyword.IBM_notm}}, accounts that violate the acceptable usage behavior of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
+* At the discretion of {{site.data.keyword.IBM_notm}}, accounts that violate the acceptable usage behavior of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
 Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.
 For more information, see [Acceptable Internet use policy for IBM services](https://www.ibm.com/services/us/imc/html/aup1.html){: external}.

 If you believe that your account was deactivated in error, contact support by calling 1-866-325-0045 and selecting the third option.

 ## What are my options for contacting {{site.data.keyword.cloud_notm}} Support?
 {: #contactsupport}